-The purpose of the Norco College participatory governance philosophy and structure is to provide each constituent group, through their representatives, the opportunity to participate in the College's planning process, the College-wide creation and implementation of initiatives; and the development, review, and revision of policies and procedures that guide the goals and function of the College.
+Norco College seeks to conduct operational decisions and actions through a framework of participatory governance.
+At Norco, participatory governance is understood to mean a philosophy and structure which provides each constituent group, through their representatives, the opportunity to participate in the College's planning process, the College-wide creation and implementation of initiatives; and the development, review, and revision of policies and procedures that guide the goals and function of the College.
 In practice, this philosophy and structure is accomplished by councils, committees, and other groups created to encourage collegiality and cooperation, facilitate effective and purposeful communication, and resolve issues cooperatively, mutually supportive, and Mission-focused.
-This structure provides an opportunity for the perspectives of constituent groups to be considered and to allow for widespread participation in the operation and strategic planning of the college.